ahmad/nodejs-api-template/readme.md

 ## Setup ##
-Create a file name *.env* and add these config optiosn to it
+Create a file name *.env* and add these config options to it
 ```
 APP_PORT   = 3000
 DB_CONNECT = mongodb+srv://XXXX